ziangxiao/ziangxiao.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D student in Computer Science with focus in AI/HCI at [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
+I am a Ph.D student in Computer Science with focus in Human-Computer Interaction at [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
 I am advised by Prof. [Hari Sundaram](http://sundaram.cs.illinois.edu/).

 Prior my Ph.D journey, I completed my B.S. in Psychology and Statistics & Computer Science at University of Illinois at Urbana-Champaign.
 I did my undergraduate thesis with Prof. [Dov Cohen](http://www.psychology.illinois.edu/people/dovcohen) regarding the effect of grammatically gendered language on investors' financial decision.